 Ask us about extending to the French Riviera.

-• Tailor-made journey with English-speaking local guide • 5 nights in 5 Star accommodation with breakfast daily • 1 lunch and 1 dinner • Private transfers and sightseeing as indicated in the itinerary • Mill and olive oil tasting on Day 3 • Visit to wine cellar and wine tasting on Day 4
+• Tailor-made journey with English-speaking local guide • 5 nights in 5 Star accommodation with breakfast daily • 1 lunch • Private transfers and sightseeing as indicated in the itinerary • Mill and olive oil tasting on Day 3 • Visit to wine cellar and wine tasting on Day 4

 Pricing (per person) $NZD